duvenaud/learn-discrete/readme.md

 ## Tentative Schedule
 ---
-## Week 1 - Jan 12th
+## Week 1 - Jan 12th - Optimization, integration, and the reparameterization trick

-**The reparameterization trick** - As a warm-up, we'll understand why and how people are moving away from the REINFORCE estimator.
+This lecture will set the scope of the course, the different settings where discrete structure must be estimated or chosen, and the main existing approaches.
+As a warm-up, we'll understand why and how people are moving away from the REINFORCE estimator.
   - [Stochastic Backpropagation and Approximate Inference in Deep Generative Models](https://arxiv.org/abs/1401.4082)
   - [The Generalized Reparameterization Gradient](https://arxiv.org/abs/1610.02287)

 ***
-## Week 2 - Jan 19th
+## Week 2 - Jan 19th - Gradient estimators for non-differentiable computation graphs

-**Dealing with non-differentiability** - Discrete variables makes gradient estimation hard, but there has been a lot of recent progress on developing unbiased gradient estimators.
+Discrete variables makes gradient estimation hard, but there has been a lot of recent progress on developing unbiased gradient estimators.
   - The original [REINFORCE](http://incompleteideas.net/sutton/williams-92.pdf) paper.
   - [Gradient Estimation Using Stochastic Computation Graphs](https://arxiv.org/abs/1506.05254)
   - [REBAR: Low-variance, unbiased gradient estimates for discrete latent variable models](https://arxiv.org/abs/1703.07370)